LORENZO SANDI

 Sandi gratefully acknowledges the influence of teachers and mentors he’s worked with over the years.

-Jazz mentors include Aldo Zunino, Benny Golson, Jimmy Cobb, Jesse Davis, Buster Williams, Bobby Durham, and Christian McBride, who have shared their wisdom and insight in all things jazz; and lastly, Sir Ron Carter, whose lessons and guidance, in music and in life, have influenced and inspired him immeasurably.
+Jazz mentors include Aldo Zunino, Benny Golson, Jimmy Cobb, Jesse Davis, Buster Williams, Bobby Durham, and Christian McBride, who have shared their wisdom and insight in all things jazz; and lastly, Maestro Ron Carter, whose lessons and guidance, in music and in life, have influenced and inspired him immeasurably.